bp/resqpy/docs/tutorial/cellular_grids.rst

 Note that the implication of the IJK grid concept is that cells, for the most part, share faces with their logical neighbours in the three logical dimensions of I, J & K even in the case of an explicitly defined geometry.
 For this reason, the storage of corner point locations is such that there is no duplication of data where a corner point is shared between multiple cells.
 When faces and corner points are not shared, for example due to faulting, data structures in the RESQML schema can represent this and these situations are discussed in later paragraphs.

-At present, resqpy only handles explicitly defined grid geometries.
-The resqpy RegularGrid class can be used to construct grids with regular geometry but at present this generates an explicit corner point representation for persistent storage.
+The resqpy Grid class handles explicitly defined grid geometries.
+The RegularGrid class can be used to construct unfaulted grids with regular geometry, to be stored either in a compact form or expanded to an explicit corner point representation for persistent storage.

 Radial or cartesian geometry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^